 - MBA, Hofstra University

 Breiter in now the Owner & Principal of Public Group LLC, an international new business development and marketing advisory with specialties in manufacturing, product development, financing, licensing, branding and retail.
-In January 2018 he joined Sierra Nevada College as the chair of the Entrepreneurship program.
+In January 2018 he joined Sierra Nevada University as the chair of the Entrepreneurship program.

 “Nothing inspires me more than teaching students, at any level, and noticing when they magically grasp a concept and have that light bulb moment of clarity.
 Knowing that I can influence someone’s life by giving them the knowledge to do what they have dreamt about doing, and by giving them the skills to become practitioners of their field, is another of the many reasons why I love teaching.”

 Tim began his career in mountain resort management in 1979.
 After serving as President & General Manager of Lake Tahoe’s Kirkwood Mountain Resort for 17 years, he purchased the Sierra Summit ski area outside of Fresno in 2010.
 He restored the original name, China Peak, and has been the resort’s Owner/Operator since.

 Tim began at Sierra Nevada University in 2002, and became Program Chair of the Business Department’s Ski Business and Resort Management program in 2005.
 He is also a guest lecturer in business and recreation tourism at CSU Fresno and Cal Poly San Luis Obispo.
 He currently sits on both of the National and California Ski Industry Associations Boards of Directors.

 - BS Business Administration, San Diego State University

 - Juris Doctorate, Loyola Law School, Los Angeles.